AntonioFasano/Testmacs/README.md

 Testmacs implements a simple multiple-choice test.

-The test header lines ask for test ID and student details.
-Questions are without question-text like: Question N; a), b) c) ...
-I do not know.
-The student is given a separate paper-sheet with a test ID and the question text.
+The student is given a paper-sheet with a test ID and the questions' text.
+On screen, Testmacs asks for test ID plus some  personal student details.
+Questions are without question-text, e.g.:

+    Question N:
+    [] a
+    [] b
+    [] c
+    ...
+    [] I do not know.

 The test shows a mode line with answered questions and a countdown in minutes.
-At countdown expiration Emacs exits, saving answers.
+At countdown expiration Testmacs exits, saving answers.
 At predefined times (10 seconds) the answers are saved locally and remotely.

 Answers are stored locally in the parent of `exam-loc-server-ini` and remotely in `exam-net-course-pt`.